 First, ask around among your friends and acquaintances.
 Many crafters are active in groups for their crafts, and that would be the best place to start when looking for a new home for your extra supplies.
 You may sell everything without having to write a single online listing.

-If talking to friends doesn't yield anyone who wants your supplies, you can try running an ad in a local craft guild newsletter, or renting a table at a craft show.
-These approaches often bear fruit, and many not cost much.
+If talking to friends doesn't yield anyone who wants your supplies, you can try running an ad in a local craft guild newsletter or renting a table at a craft show.
+These approaches often bear fruit and may not cost much.

-Ebay.com is another option, especially if you already have an account there and sell other items (if not, setting up an account is fairly simple).
-There can be tens of thousands of listings for craft supplies on Ebay at any given time, and Ebay is an especially good option if you have many craft supplies that you'd prefer to sell as one large lot, as opposed to separately.
-Listing on Ebay is free, but if you sell your supplies, you'll pay a small percentage of the sales price to the site as a fee.
+Another option is eBay, especially if you already have an account there and sell other items (if not, setting up an account is fairly simple).
+There can be tens of thousands of listings for craft supplies on eBay at any given time. eBay is an especially good option if you have many craft supplies that you'd prefer to sell as one large lot, as opposed to separately.
+Listing on eBay is free, but if you sell your supplies, you'll pay a small percentage of the sales price to the site as a fee.

-Craigslist.org also hosts many listings for excess craft supplies.
-It's an easy site to use, and it's completely free.
-However, you may get better prices for your items on Ebay.
+Craigslist also hosts many listings for excess craft supplies.
+It's an easy site to use and completely free.
+However, you may get better prices for your items on eBay.

 Finally, if you already have an Etsy store where you sell your handcrafted items (or even if you don't), you can consider selling your spare craft supplies there (search for "destash" to see the huge selection of what's for sale).
 Etsy has a variety of rules you'll have to follow, and you'll do well to familiarize yourself with them before posting items for sale.